 Why I switched

-I’ve been hearing about ConvertKit* for a while (and even got an account last year but never got around to looking at it in-depth until a few weeks ago).
-It can be overwhelming to contemplate switching services, so I kept putting it off (yes, designers do this too…)
+I’ve been hearing about ConvertKit* for a while but it can be overwhelming to contemplate switching services once you’re embedded in a system, so I kept putting it off (yes, designers do this too..)

 When I finally dove in, I fell in love.
 I could tell that this was a product created by people who actually understand what their customers need.
 And it’s a joy to use.